Geisha: Dress

 Geisha and maiko always wear kimono while working, and typically wear kimono outside of work.
-However, the type of kimono varies based on age, occasion, region and season of the year.
+The type of kimono varies based on age, occasion, region and season of the year.

 Both maiko and geisha wear the collar on their kimono relatively far back, accentuating (for maiko) the red collar of the underkimono (juban), and displaying (for both maiko and geisha) the two or three stripes of bare skin (eri-ashi and sanbon-ashi respectively) left just underneath the hairline when wearing oshiroi.

-Both geisha and apprentice geisha typically wear kimono known as hikizuri (also known as susohiki, which have extra-long, trailing skirts.
+Both geisha and apprentice geisha typically wear kimono known as hikizuri (also known as susohiki, which have extra-long, trailing hems.
 These kimono feature a collar set further back into the neck, and sleeves attached unevenly to the body of the kimono.
 These features allow the collar to be pulled further down the back when worn, with the sleeves – which, like all women's kimono, feature an open portion underneath the shoulder – offset on the shoulder to ensure that the underarm is not exposed awkwardly through the open inner side of the sleeve.